Gurjot-Kaur-1/Demo_1/README.md

 # Demo_1
-This is just a demo to learn about github and git.
+This is just a demo to learn about github and git..